 To begin, let’s be clear about what knowledge management means.
 Every employee within an organization possesses valuable job-related knowledge.
 Knowledge management enables companies to capture, organize and leverage that knowledge to the greatest possible benefit.
 Ideally, it enables more experienced employees (which we can refer to as “subject matter experts” or “SMEs”) to record and share their knowledge with other employees.
 This ensures that all employees within the organization can benefit from lessons already learned by their more experienced colleagues.

 In reality, knowledge sharing has been taking place in the business world for as long as people have been working together.
 We all know we have benefited from knowledge passed down to us from our more experienced colleagues.
 However, the difference with knowledge management is that it creates a structured, effective environment for optimally capturing and spreading useful knowledge.
-This takes two key ingredients: a culture of knowledge sharing and the right technological tools.
-But before we explore those topics further, let’s look at seven key benefits that an effective knowledge management strategy can offer your organization.

 1. Lower costs